Scottish Lib Dem conference: Clegg says 'resist false patriotism' of SNP and UKIP

 He said: "Of course the UK isn't perfect.
 Nor is Westminster.
 Nor is Brussels.
 Institutions, alliances, unions - by their very nature they are living, evolving things, in perpetual need of reform.

-"But the response to imperfection is not isolation."'Mix of identities'
+"But the response to imperfection is not isolation."

 Mr Clegg said the debate over Scotland's future was about more than numbers and economics, adding: "It's also about who we are: our bonds, our closeness, the ties that make us stronger in an uncertain world.